Peter Lougheed Provincial Park

 Peter Lougheed Provincial Park is in Kananaskis Country about 90 km west of Calgary, along the Kananaskis Trail in Alberta, Canada.

 This park is within Alberta's Rocky Mountains.
 The park was originally named Kananaskis Provincial Park, but was renamed after Peter Lougheed, premier of Alberta from 1971 to 1985, when he retired in 1986.

 One of the largest provincial parks in Alberta, it encompasses 304 km2 around Kananaskis Lakes.
 The park provides amenities for camping and fishing along with trails for hiking, mountain biking, horseback riding and cross-country skiing.
 There are six vehicular access campgrounds and six backcountry campgrounds in the park.

-Wildlife living in Peter Lougheed Provincial Park include grizzly bears, black bears, elk, deer, moose, bighorn sheep, cougars, lynx, Rocky Mountain wolves and the occasional mountain goat.
+Wildlife living in Peter Lougheed Provincial Park include grizzly bears, black bears, elk, deer, moose, bighorn sheep, cougars, lynx, northern Rocky Mountain wolves and the occasional mountain goat.

 Some of the most popular backpacking trips in Kananaskis Country are in Peter Lougheed Provincial Park.
 The Northover Ridge is a two-to-four-day backpacking trip, as is the North and South Kananaskis Pass.